paigeshin/SwiftUIAdaptiveKit/README.md

 ### `.adaptiveLineSpacing()`

-View Modifier proportionally resizing based on the height by default
+View Modifier proportionally resizing based on the height by default.

 ```swift
     Text("HelloWorld\nHelloWorld")